10 Quick Ways To Build A Relationship With Your Manager

 Don’t be the person that never completes projects.
 It will mean that your line manager will see you as unreliable.

-• Firstly, make sure that you don’t overcommit and take on too many things.
+• Make sure that you don’t overcommit and take on too many things.

-• Secondly, if you have challenges completing projects, enlist the help of other team members.
-Also, be honest with your line manager and see if they can help you to see things through.
+• Be honest with your line manager and see if they can help you to see things through.

 Final Thoughts